daviqperez/BIG4/README.md

 ## ANSWERS

+**As you can see for the differents sports the population of the city is very low correlate with the win/loss ratio**

 Win/loss ratio's correlation with the population of the city it is in for the **NHL** using 2018 data: 0.012486162921209909

 Win/loss ratio's correlation with the population of the city it is in for the **NBA** using 2018 data:-0.17657160252844614